Employer of Record or International Business Incorporation?

 When international incorporation is the best option amidst a global expansion, a global employment company can be very helpful.
 GEM solutions comprise various components that range from HR consulting to global immigration, payroll outsourcing and relocation services.

-See Airswift's full list of GEM services and how they fulfil these needs.
+See Airswift's full list of Global Employment and Mobility services and how they fulfil these needs.

 Eor vs international incorporation